mikeagun/concat/README.md

 The language is stable right now (less some additional, possibly breaking, changes on the way to 1.0)
 - virtual machine using switch+function dispatch with type+union struct containing val data
     - I've been using concat for several years now as my (advanced) desktop calculator and for light scripting
-    - existing VM code is stable (less sweeping refactors of the last few weeks), but will be obsoleted when new implementation finished
+    - existing VM code is stable, but will be obsoleted when new implementation finished (it's mostly finished, but still needs to be cleaned up)
 - sufficient and useful set of combinators
 - comprehensive printf
 - threading and thread synchronization primitives